charan-yalla/AI-RESUME-BUILDER/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to view the project.
+Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## 🤝 Contributing

 Contributions are welcome!
-Here's how you can contribute:
+Here's how to contribute:

-- Fork the repository.
+1. Fork the repository
-- Create your feature branch (`git checkout -b feature/AmazingFeature`).
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-- Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-- Push to the branch (`git push origin feature/AmazingFeature`).
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-- Open a pull request.
+5. Open a Pull Request

-## 📢 Notice

-As of February 2025, the user limit of 500 has been exceeded.
-To test the website, you can log in using the following account:
-- Email: test@mail.com
-- Password: test@@123456

 ## 📬 Contact

-Wanna reach out to me?
-DM me at 👇
+For any questions or collaboration opportunities, feel free to reach out:

-Email: mahmudul15-13791@diu.edu.bd
+Email: charan.yalla@gmail.com

+---

+Built with ❤️ by Charan Yalla